BarnesFoundation/barnes-tms-extract/README.md

 # Collection Spelunker
 The Barnes Foundation Collection Spelunker exports data from a TMS server and imports that data into an Elasticsearch index.
 The Spelunker will also pull images from TMS, tile those images, and then upload them to Amazon s3 for later viewing.
 These processes can be initiated by the user or configured to run automatically as part of a nightly cron.
 A dashboard reports the state of all running microservices.

+## Passwords

+Usernames and passwords are stored, encrypted, in this repository.
+After decrypting, they can be found in the `config` directory.

+- config/credentials.json -- Access keys for s2, AWS, Kibana and TMS
+- config/esapi.htpasswd -- Username and password for accessing the elasticsearch API wrapper
+- config/users.htpasswd -- Username and password for viewing the admin dashboard

 ## Requirements

 One or two scripts require Python to run.
 Before continuing with setup, be sure to install Python 2.7.
 On Ubuntu run: